Aliases for STK36 Gene

 GeneCards Summary for STK36 Gene

 STK36 (Serine/Threonine Kinase 36) is a Protein Coding gene.
 Diseases associated with STK36 include congenital hydrocephalus and hydrocephalus.
-Among its related pathways are Pathways in cancer and Activation of cAMP-Dependent PKA.
+Among its related pathways are ERK Signaling and Pathways in cancer.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is AURKC.

 UniProtKB/Swiss-Prot for STK36 Gene